google/kf/docs/install.md

   * Has at least 12 vCPUs.
   * Has at least 45G of memory.
   * Has a minimum of three nodes.
-* A Docker compatible container registry that you can write to.
+* A Docker-compatible container registry that you can write to.

 ## Configure your registry